margaretmf/margaretmf.github.io/keycreativewriting.md

 The truth is within everyone's hearts. <br>
 The truth raises her voice. <br>
 The truth shares her wisdom. <br>
-The truth can be tough to bear. <br>

 <br>